 The National Insurance Model

 The National Insurance Model, also known as the mixed public-private model, is a healthcare system where healthcare is provided by both the government and private sector.
-In general, however, the financing comes from government-run insurance programmes that every citizen pays into.
+In general, however, the financing comes from government-run insurance programmes that every citizen contributes into.

-This system is common in many countries such as Canada, and the United States of America (medicare).
+This system is common in many countries such as Canada, and the United States of America (Medicare).
 These systems can result in high costs and long waiting times, and the complex and varied arrangements with private providers can result in poor care coordination and patient responsiveness; although this is not a result of the financing itself.

 There are several challenges associated with financing healthcare solely through out-of-pocket payments: